OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. note::

-    If you already use Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues to login into Sunstone.
+    If you already use Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues when logging in into Sunstone.
 To fix the problem, drop the browser cookies for the Sunstone URL and try again.

 D. Stop Deployment (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^